lorrli274/next/lessons/community/SQLAlchemy/15-Building a Relationship.md

 Did you know ?

-* a FOREIGN KEY constraint in most (though not all) relational databases can only link to a primary key column, or a column that has a UNIQUE constraint.
+* a `FOREIGN KEY` constraint in most (though not all) relational databases can only link to a primary key column, or a column that has a UNIQUE constraint.

-* a FOREIGN KEY constraint that refers to a multiple column primary key, and itself has multiple columns, is known as a "composite foreign key".
+* a `FOREIGN KEY` constraint that refers to a multiple column primary key, and itself has multiple columns, is known as a "composite foreign key".
 It can also reference a subset of those columns.

-* FOREIGN KEY columns can automatically update themselves, in response to a change in the referenced column or row.
-This is known as the CASCADE _referential action_, and is a built in function of the relational database.
+* `FOREIGN KEY` columns can automatically update themselves, in response to a change in the referenced column or row.
+This is known as the **CASCADE** referential action, and is a built in function of the relational database.

-* FOREIGN KEY can refer to its own table.
+* `FOREIGN KEY` can refer to its own table.
 This is referred to as a "self-referential" foreign key.

 * Read more about foreign keys at [Foreign Key - Wikipedia](http://en.wikipedia.org/wiki/Foreign_key).

-We'll need to create the `addresses` table in the database, so we will issue another CREATE from our metadata, which will skip over tables which have already been created:
+We'll need to create the `addresses` table in the database, so we will issue another `CREATE` from our metadata, which will skip over tables which have already been created:

 ```sql
 >>> Base.metadata.create_all(engine)